 The provisional agenda for an extraordinary meeting shall consist only of those items proposed for consideration in the request for the holding of the extraordinary meeting.
-The provisional agenda and any necessary supporting documents shall be distributed to the Parties at the same time as the invitation to the extraordinary meeting.
+The provisional agenda and any necessary supporting documents shall be distributed to the Contracting Parties at the same time as the invitation notificaton to the extraordinary meeting.

-Rule 14 {Explanatory Memorandum}
+Rule 14 Secretariat’s report on administrative and financial implications of agenda items {Explanatory Memorandum}

-The Secretariat shall report to the Conference of the Parties on the administrative and financial implications of all substantive agenda items submitted to the meeting before these items are considered by the meeting.
-Unless the Conference of the Parties decides otherwise, no such item shall be considered until at least forty-eight hours after the Conference of the Parties has received the Secretariat’s report on the administrative and financial implications.
+The Secretariat shall report, to within 24 hours of the opening of the meeting of the Conference of the Parties, on the projected administrative and financial implications of all substantive agenda items submitted to the meeting and before decisions on these items are taken by the these items are considered by the meeting.
+Unless the Conference of the Parties. decides otherwise, no such item shall be considered until at least forty-eight hours after the Conference of the Parties has received the Secretariat’s report on the administrative and financial implications.

-Rule 15 {Automatic inclusion of unaddressed issues
+Rule 15 Automatic inclusion of unaddressed issues

-in the agenda of the next ordinary meeting}
+in the agenda of the next ordinary meeting

 Any item of the agenda of an ordinary meeting, consideration of which has not been completed at the meeting, shall be included automatically in the agenda of the next ordinary meeting, unless otherwise decided by the Conference of the Parties.